kazumov/embedded-sql-and-regex/README.md

 ```

 # The RegEx code

-The process of embedding catastrophically uglifyjs the RegEx code.
-The original source of multi-line and rich commented RegEx code can be reanable and understandable from the first sight ([source](https://www.regular-expressions.info/freespacing.html)):
+The process of embedding catastrophically increases the complexity of the RegEx code understanding.

+For example, the original source of multi-line and rich commented RegEx code can be readable and understandable from the first sight ([source](https://www.regular-expressions.info/freespacing.html)):

 ``` RegEx
 #